DevoInc/App-Widgets/README.md

 SingleValue
 ```

-You can run storybook locally to watch them in action.
+You can visit our [Storybook website](https://devoinc.github.io/App-Widgets/storybook) to watch them in action.

 ## Documentation